-The South Tyne and Wear Waste Management Partnership, made up of Gateshead, South Tyneside and Sunderland councils, is working together to reduce the amount of waste sent to landfill sites every year and dramatically increase recycling.
+In 2007, South Tyne and Wear Waste Management Partnership agreed a twenty-year Joint Municipal Waste Management Strategy (JMWMS) which covers the management of municipal waste for the period 2007-2027.
+By working together, Gateshead, South Tyneside and Sunderland councils sought to reduce the amount of waste sent to landfill sites every year and increase recycling.

-All households can now recycle a wider range of materials from home including plastic bottles and cardboard, as well as paper, glass bottles/jars and cans.
+All households can now recycle a wider range of materials from home including:

-From 2014 we will no longer be sending your non-recycled rubbish to landfill.
-We are currently building an Energy-from-Waste (EfW) facility on Teesside.
-Our non-recycled rubbish will be taken there to be treated.
-The facility uses a high-tech burning process to convert the waste into electricity which will be sold to the National Grid.
+Since 2014, the partnership has sent your non-recycled rubbish to our Energy-from-Waste (EfW) facility on Teesside.
+The facility uses a high-tech burning process to convert the waste into electricity for the National Grid.

 The significant successes that have been achieved over recent years has meant that we needed to update our JMWMS.
 The refreshed JMWMS has been designed to:

 Be easy to understand, follow, and enable progress to be monitored